-(a) In any case in which a person is injured or killed by any act of a person or persons which is within the description of the offenses listed in § 12-25-20, the victim, his or her guardian, the child advocate as provided in § 42-73-9.1, or in the case of his or her death, a legal representative, may apply to the office for compensation.
+(a) In any case in which a person is injured or killed by any act of a person or persons that is within the description of the offenses listed in § 12-25-20, the victim, his or her guardian, the child advocate as provided in § 42-73-9.1, or in the case of his or her death, a legal representative, may apply to the office for compensation.
+Additionally, a secondary victim or their guardian, the child advocate as provided in § 42-73-9.1 or a legal representative on behalf of a secondary victim, may apply to the office for compensation.
 The office shall provide notice of the application to the attorney general.
 The office may award compensation in accordance with the provisions of this chapter if the act occurs:

 (1) Within the physical confines of the state of Rhode Island;

 (2) Within the maritime jurisdiction of the state of Rhode Island;

 (3) Outside the state of Rhode Island to any victim who has his or her residence in the state of Rhode Island and had the residence in the state at the time that the offense occurred, and is not entitled to compensation of any kind from the state, possession, or territory or district of the United States in which the offense occurred; or